Slaughterville, OK Named To "Weirdest Town Names In Every State" List

-An Oklahoma town has been named the weirdest town in Oklahoma, according to a list of "Weirdest Towns In Every State" by GoodHouseKeeping.com
+An Oklahoma town has been named the weirdest town in Oklahoma, according to a list of "Weirdest Town Names In Every State" by GoodHouseKeeping.com

 According to the list, Slaughterville, OK is the "weirdest" town name in Oklahoma.
 The town located southeast of Norman is thirty-nine square-miles with a population of around 4,100.
 The name is said to have originated after a local tourist hot spot located off Highway 77 named "Slaughter's Corner."